pipebots/LoRa_WiFi_communications/README.md

 - Make sure to modify the scripts according to your specific requirements.
 Update the topics, file paths, WiFi credentials, and other parameters as needed.

 - The scripts assume the presence of specific directories and files.
 Make sure the directories and files exist or modify the paths accordingly.

-- Refer to the comments in the scripts for detailed explanations of each component and its functionality.

 - For more information on ROS 2 and its concepts, refer to the ROS 2 documentation.